7 Unexpected Things Having Acne On Your Back Says About Your Health Habits

 "Acne mechanica [is] mechanical rubbing ... that can induce gland stimulation, leading to acne," Dr. Wachs says.
 This means that backpacks, sports gear, and other accessories, could be causing you all this trouble.
 If you think this is the culprit, it could be a sign that your body is asking you to switch up your workout routines, or minimize daily heavy-lifting.
 You can work with your dermatologist to find a change-up that works best for you.

 In general, bacne is pretty preventable and treatable, and doesn't have to mean something serious is going on with your overall health.
-The first step is to try to treat it with some simple drug store elixirs.
+The first step is to try to treat it with some simple store-bought elixirs.
 "Using an antibacterial soap, benzoyl peroxide or salicylic acid wash are all great for preventing or treating bacne,” Dr. Friedler says.
 If your bacne doesn't respond to typical treatments, or is particularly bothersome, it's time to see a dermatologist.
 That's when your bacne might be indicating something more.
 It's just another little way our bodies ask us for help.